jiasong18/Ant-Media-Server-Wiki/CoTurn-Cluster.md

 `scp -r /usr/share/coturn/schema.sql root@192.168.1.200:`

-Run the following command to import the SQL file.
+Run the following command to import the SQL file:

 `mysql -uroot -p coturn < schema.sql`

-Restart the service on both nodes
+Restart the service on both nodes:

 `systemctl restart coturn`

-To create a username and password, run the following command on the turn1 or turn2 server.
+To create a username and password, run the following command on the turn1 or turn2 server:

 `turnadmin -a --mysql-userdb="host=192.168.1.200 dbname=coturn user=coturn password=coturn123" -u antmedia -p 123456 -r turn.antmedia.io`

-Let's check if the configurations are working correctly.
+Let's check if the configurations are working correctly:

 `turnutils_uclient -v -t -T -u antmedia -w 123456 -p 3478 turn.antmedia.io`

-If everything is fine, your output will be as follows.
+If everything is fine, your output will be as follows:

 ![](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/coturn-output.png)

 ### Troubleshooting

-You can use the following command to check that DNS Round-Robin is working correctly.
+You can use the following command to check that DNS Round-Robin is working correctly:

 `nslookup turn.antmedia.io`